comcaptain/study/swift/CS193P Developing Apps for iOS/Lecture 1: Getting started with SwiftUI.md

 }
 ```

 - type of `body` is `some View`, but value is a function, which looks weird.
-In fact, this is to tell swift that value of variable `body` is calculate, its value should be returned value of the function
+In fact, this is to tell swift that value of variable `body` is calculated, its value should be returned value of the function

 - `.padding()` is called modifier, you can add modifier in Xcode's inspection window
   - `modifier` would return a modified view